AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/getting-started.md

 This document helps you understand how to use CIF for Content and Commerce specific authoring.
 After reading you should:

 * Understand the concepts of CIF authoring using the Universal Editor
-* How to access product catalog data in AEM using product and cateogry pickers
+* How to access product catalog data in AEM using product and category pickers
 * How to access content and commerce data using the product cockpit and AEM Omnisearch

-## CIF Authoring in the Universal Editor
+## CIF Authoring in the Universal Editor {#cif-authoring}

-CIF extends the Universal Editor with capabilities to access the real-time product data without leaving the context:
+CIF extends the Universal Editor with capabilities to access the real time product data without leaving the context:

 Open the side panel and select 'Products' from the dropdown.
 ![Select product type](assets/asset-finder-overview.png)